Harmony Intelligent Mobility Alliance

-Harmony Intelligent Mobility Alliance, trading as HIMA (鸿蒙智行 (Hóngméng Zhìxíng)) is an automotive alliance and sales network initiated and led by Chinese multinational technology company Huawei.
-Established in 2023, the members of the alliance include AITO (Seres Group), Luxeed (Chery), Stelato (BAIC BluePark), Maextro (JAC Group) and SAIC (SAIC Motor).
+Harmony Intelligent Mobility Alliance (鸿蒙智能汽车技术生态联盟 (Hóngméng Zhìnéng Qìchē Jìshù Shēngtài Liánméng)), trading as HIMA (鸿蒙智行 (Hóngméng Zhìxíng)) is an automotive alliance and sales network initiated and led by Chinese multinational technology company Huawei.
+The members of the alliance include AITO (Seres Group), Luxeed (Chery), Stelato (BAIC BluePark), Maextro (JAC Group) and SAIC (SAIC Motor).

 Under HIMA, Huawei contributes in product planning, design, marketing, user experience, quality control and provides intelligent vehicle software and hardware for the traditional automobile manufacturers.
 Currently, HIMA only operates in mainland China.

 History

-Pre-HIMA establishment
+ZhixuanCars establishment

 In December 2021, Huawei announced the launch of AITO brand and unveiled its first vehicle AITO M5, the first vehicle Huawei developed with Seres Group.
 The model is based on Seres SF5 SUV.
 At that time, Seres managed the entire vehicle lifecycle, encompassing research and development, manufacturing, and after-sales services.
 Huawei contributed to product definition, development, and channel sales.
 Both companies collaborated on quality control and marketing efforts.
 In 2023, Huawei expanded its role to include after-sales services and vehicle deliveries, working alongside Seres.

 In March 2023, AITO was briefly rebranded as "Huawei AITO" before Huawei reverted the rebranding.
 In June 2023, Huawei acquired the AITO trademark in Chinese language (问界/Wenjie) from Seres Group.
 Huawei returned the English AITO trademarks and related patents back to Seres Group in July 2024 for 2.5 billion RMB, citing Chinese regulations requiring automobile brands to be owned by their manufacturers.